recursive-redundancy/npm-dpm-base/README.md

 ## Limitations
 - Currently only support conversion of whole number values - no fractional values as of yet.
 Support for fractional conversion may be added in the future.
-- Code utilizes some JavaScript ES6 functionality, and this package is left as such.
-So if user requires ES5 and/or older browser support, the package must be transpiled using method of your choice.
-I prefer [babel](https://babeljs.io/).
 # Installation
 npm install dpm-base
 # API Documentation